Colombia's Supreme Court orders release of ex-FARC leader

 President Ivan Duque was elected on a promise to change parts of the accord, but has been unable to get congressional support for his modifications, fueling a parallel legal drama after the Senate asked the constitutional court to determine whether a vote to defeat the proposals was legitimate.

-The U.S. Embassy did not immediately respond to a request for comment.
+The U.S. Embassy referred journalists to a May 16 statement it released after the JEP’s decision, in which it said that ruling was “regrettable” and that no judicial back-and-forth changed the fact Hernandez has been indicted by a grand jury.

-Reporting by Julia Symmes Cobb; editing by Helen Murphy and Lisa Shumaker
+Reporting by Julia Symmes Cobb; editing by Helen Murphy, Lisa Shumaker and James Dalgleish